-In 2020, The Ramparts Chamber Choir recorded this top-notch version of "The Rocky Road to Dublin" and were kind enough to share the video with us here at IrishCentral.
+The Ramparts Chamber Choir recorded this top-notch version of "The Rocky Road to Dublin" back in 2020 and were kind enough to share the video with us here at IrishCentral.

 The Ramparts are a male voice chamber choir who love to sing traditional Irish songs as well as folk, pop, and some "cheeky" barbershop.
 They were set up in early 2016 by choirmaster Ruaidhrí Ó Dálaigh who gathered his most cherished choral singers to create an acapella group with one dream, to perform epic Barbershop numbers to audiences around the world.